How to self-drive Namibia in an 11-day road trip itinerary

 Driving: It’s a 4-hour drive from the Sossusvlei area to Walvis Bay on a gravel road.
-A large portion of the drive passes through a long and straight road in the Namib-Naukluft National Park – You will drive in the desert then the landscape starts to change dramatically and you will drive among canyon and rocks formations.
+A large portion of the drive passes through a long and straight road in the Namib-Naukluft National Park – You will drive in the desert then the landscape starts to change dramatically and you will drive among canyon and rock formations.
 Approaching Walvis Bay and the Atlantic Coast you start to see the ocean and perhaps some mist.

-Paula's Tips: Solitaire is home to the only gas station between Sossusvlei and Walvis Bay so fill up if you need to!
+TIPS: Solitaire is home to the only gas station between Sossusvlei and Walvis Bay so fill up if you need to!

 Today was absolutely one of my favorite things I have done ever!